kovidgoyal/kitty/docs/desktop-notifications.rst

 This will close a previous notification with the specified id.
 If no such notification exists (perhaps because it was already closed or it was activated) then the request is ignored.
+If no ``i`` key is specified, this must be a no-op.

 Automatically expiring notifications